WEC-Sim/WEC-Sim/docs/most/advanced_features.rst

 The look-up table is generated using "run_turbsim" which computes turbolent wind speeds based on `Turbsim <https://www.nrel.gov/wind/nwtc/turbsim.html>`_ executable.
 Turbolent wind speed values can be defined in "run_turbsim" while other Turbsim parameters can be set-up in the "Turbsim_inputfile.txt" file.
 A detailed description of using Turbsim is given in the `Turbsim <https://www.nrel.gov/wind/nwtc/turbsim.html>`_ page.

+Aerodynamic wind loads calculation in the Simulink model requires the average wind speed for each blade.
+This is found computing the average wind speed for four discretized points along the blade length during the simulation.
+Relative wind speed for each blade is computed including the influence of the horizontal hub speed and the pitch and yaw rotation of the hub.

 Wind turbine Features
 -------------------